Blue Jackets vs. Bruins: Betting Trends, Odds, Advanced Stats

 Blue Jackets Betting Insights

-- This season the Blue Jackets have been an underdog 19 times, and won five, or 26.3%, of those games.
+- This season the Blue Jackets have been an underdog 21 times, and won seven, or 33.3%, of those games.

-- Columbus has a record of 1-2 when it's been set as an underdog of +200 or more by oddsmakers this season.
+- This season Columbus has won one of its three games when it's the underdog by at least +220 on the moneyline.

-- The Blue Jackets have a 33.3% chance to win this game based on the implied probability of the moneyline.
+- Bookmakers have implied, given the moneyline set for this matchup, that the Blue Jackets have a 31.2% chance to win.

-- Columbus has played 14 games this season that ended with over 6 goals.
+- Columbus has played 17 games this season with more than 6 goals.

 Blue Jackets vs Bruins Additional Info